 Tip: Bring a water filter as there is a possible water refill up high near the traverse, or you can wait until further down the descent where the creek gets a little larger.

 All told, it was a nice adventure climb, it just would have been more enjoyable had we planned on it being such an adventure.
-The fact it is Northish facing, gives you time to get most or all of the route done before the sun hits if you get an early start.
+The fact it faces towards the North, gives you time to get most or all of the route done before the sun hits if you get an early start.